tmunongo/tmunongo/README.md

 I build software - mostly web applications and dev tools, increasingly games.

-Background: Computer Science degree.
-Three years building production web apps.
-I work primarily with PHP (Laravel), TypeScript, Python, C#, and Java.
-I explore other languages when they solve problems elegantly (Go for lightweight systems, Rust for performance-critical work), but my production focus is on OOP languages where I can move fast and maintain clarity.
+ I have a CS degree and just over 3 years building production web-based systems.
+I work primarily with PHP, Go, Java, and Python depending on the scale of the project and domain.
+I've also recently developed an interest in game development and have been learning C# with that in mind.

 Professionally, I've built Shopify apps, mobile applications, and led architecture migrations.
-For the past several months, I've been the primary developer on Zapiet Eats serving thousands of users, managing everything from feature development to deployment strategy.
+For the past several months, I've been the primary developer on Zapiet Eats, managing everything from feature development to deployment strategy.

 Personally, I build whatever interests me: lightweight tools, self-hosted web apps, visualizations, and lately, games.